nfrancque/Constraint-Manager/README.md

 ## Development Guide

+Prerequisites:

+`~/.local/bin` must be in $PATH (python installs binaries here) setuptools must be installed

 To install the module (errors pop up on relative imports when not used as module, current workaround is simply to reinstall for changes):

 `python3.8 setup.py install --user`